Formulaically Anticipated Quandaries…

 The bad news is it’s not free—in fact, it’s quite expensive compared to land-based plans, probably because every 1 and 0 needs to be transmitted to and from SPACE.
 It’s also not terribly fast, especially compared to broadband.
-But as in previous years, we’re working on getting discounted WiFi plans for our group.
 Details for this sailing will be announced as soon as they are available.

 You may also opt for traditional voice and data (charged per MB) roaming through your carrier.
 This is an expensive option, but it is available.

 Can I use the cruise artwork/logos for my own project/onboard event?

 We encourage creativity and “making new things” amongst the Sea Monkey community.
 As such, our logo/artwork (specifically, the JoCo Cruise “script logo”, “front facing ship” and “ship profile” images) are available under a Creative Commons Attribution-NonCommercial-ShareAlike license.
 Use of any other elements or artwork from any current or previous JoCo Cruise merchandise (e.g., t-shirt art, poster designs, etc.) is prohibited.

 PLEASE NOTE: we also generally wish to avoid confusion over what things are “official” JoCo Cruise items and which are not.
 As such, we ask that any of the above artwork be used strictly for small-scale/personal use, and not be “mass-produced” items (e.g., t-shirts for 20+ people, buttons to be handed out to everyone, etc.)

 JoCo Cruise artwork and logos may not be used for any commercial purpose (i.e., you can’t use our art on apparel or items that you are selling, even at cost).